Easy pea soup recipe with feta and fresh mint

 - seasalt pepper, olive oil, butter and extra virgin olive oil

-- Preheat your oven to the lowest setting and place your soup bowls in the oven to warm.
-Put a large deep pan on a low heat.
+- Put a large deep pan on a low heat.
 Add a splash of olive oil and the knob of butter and leave to melt.
 Meanwhile peel and chop the onion.
 Trim and chop the celery stick.

 - Pick all of the leaves from the mint sprig.
-Discard the stallks.
+Discard the stalks.
 Add half of the leaves to the vegetable stock.
 Put the rest to one side for later.

 The nutritional values above are calculated per portion.
 The details are based on standard nutritional tables and do not constitute a professional nutritional advice.